In Secret (film): Plot

-In the lower echelons of Parisian society in the 1860s, Thérèse Raquin is a beautiful, sexually repressed young woman trapped in a loveless marriage to her sickly cousin, Camille, who she was forced to marry by her domineering aunt, Madame Raquin.
+In the lower echelons of Parisian society in the 1860's, Thérèse Raquin is a beautiful, sexually repressed young woman trapped in a loveless marriage to her sickly cousin, Camille, whom she was forced to marry by her domineering aunt, Madame Raquin.

 Thérèse spends her days confined behind the counter of a small shop and her evenings watching Madame Raquin play dominoes with an eclectic group of acquaintances.
 After she meets her husband's alluring friend Laurent LeClaire, the two embark on an illicit affair that leads to tragic consequences.

 During an outing on the lake with Laurent and Therese, Camille is beaten to death by Laurent and subsequently drowns.
 Madame Raquin finds it difficult to come to terms with her son's death and is soon incapacitated by a stroke, but overhears Laurent and Therese speaking about what they did.
 With great effort, she alerts one of their friends, who informs the authorities.

-To escape being sentenced for the murder, Laurent and Therese choose to take their own lives.
-They go down to the river and share one final kiss after drinking poison mixed with champagne, and thus they die in front of Madame Raquin.
+To escape being assumedly sentenced for the murder, Laurent and Therese choose to take their own lives.
+They share one final kiss after drinking poison mixed with champagne, and thus they die in front of Madame Raquin by the river.